Graft - opening chapters

 Chapter One

 I tried not to mutate, but the rest of the world wasn’t making it easy.
-Sweat trickled down my back as I biked through my neighborhood, the late August sun set to full blast overhead and a heavy backpack full of groceries cutting into my shoulders.
-The fact that I was breathing in poison didn’t help.
+Sweat trickled down my back as I biked through my neighborhood, the late August sun set to full blast and a backpack full of groceries cutting into my shoulders.
+Summer was always a rough season for me, but I probably could’ve managed if it weren’t for the pervasive rotting odor.

 Across the street, my neighbor Matilda had made the perplexing decision of weeding her front yard despite the gag-worthy odor.
-Even in the summer, we didn’t get too many days like this in the Pacific Northwest, the sunshine highlighting all the wonderful textures and shades of green the nearby forest had to offer, the kind of day people couldn’t let go to waste.
-I envied Matilda’s ability to exist outside in these conditions, to do things she didn’t just need to do, but wanted to; I’d hated every moment of biking to and from the grocery store, and had briefly thought about hiding in the temperature-controlled aisles until it finally felt safe to venture outside again.
+I envied her ability to exist outside in these conditions, to do things she didn’t just need to do, but wanted to; I’d hated every moment of biking to and from the grocery store, and had briefly thought about hiding in the temperature-controlled aisles until it finally felt safe to venture outside again.
 I knew I had some struggles other people didn’t because of my autism, but my sensory issues had been making regular life almost impossible lately.

 Matilda’s head whipped up as I rolled to a stop.
 My eyes stung, and I hoped it didn’t look like I was glaring at her.
 It seemed like she was having the same problem, her own eyes damp.
 I’d planned to be outside as briefly as possible, but I couldn’t just ignore her.